-Although our hypothesis was that sticklebacks are diurnal, we observed a tendency towards nocturnality under LD.
-Thus, to quantify the phase of activity in each fish, we calculated the percentage of the total daily activity performed during the dark phase (also referred to as the night activity).
+Although our hypothesis was that sticklebacks are diurnal, we rather observed a tendency towards nocturnality under LD.
+Thus, to quantify the phase of activity in each fish, we calculated the percentage of the total daily activity performed during the dark phase (also referred as the night activity).
 By assessing the night activity, we observed large interindividual variation for the phase of activity, but we also noticed large interindividual variation in total daily activity.
 We thus assessed sex differences in night activity and in total daily activity using t-tests and we evaluated the correlation between these two variables using Pearson's correlation test.
-Data are represented as means±s.e.m.
+Data are represented as mean ± standard error of the mean.